What is a Colorado Marijuana Surety Bond?

 Retail Marijuana Excise Tax Surety Bond

 Since 2014, Colorado began allowing the sale of marijuana for recreational purposes.
-Since then, anyone who is 21 or older can purchase up to an ounce of marijuana (but not to smoke it in public) as long as they have a valid government-issued identification on hand, such as passport or driver’s license.
+Since then, anyone who is 21 or older can purchase up to an ounce of marijuana (but not smoke it in public) as long as they have valid government-issued identification on hand, such as a passport or driver’s license.

 Retail pot shops have since cropped up; one requirement before being able to distribute and sell recreational weed is to procure a Retail Marijuana Excise Tax Bond.
 An Excise Tax is an indirect charge for the sale of marijuana and other marijuana-infused goods and products.